potatobucket/RPG-stat-generator/README.md

  - Manual stat allocation
  - ~~Random names, races and classes for each generated character~~ ✔

+"Roleplaying Names List.csv" updated with help from my friends.

 # Libraries used:

  - random